Kaccana-Bhikkhu/kaccana-bhikkhu.github.io/documentation/aboutSources/01_Introduction.md

 ## Where to Begin
 The Archive contains so much material that it can be difficult to know where to start.
 Here are my suggestions:

-If you have a question about a specific topic, try looking for it in the [alphabetical tag list](../indexes/AlphabeticalTags.html).
-If you can't find it there, try using your browser's search feature in the [searchable list of all excerpts](../indexes/AllExcerpts-all.html).
+If you have a question about a specific topic, try looking for it in the [alphabetical tag list](../indexes/AlphabeticalTags.html) or on the [search page](../search/Text-search.html).

 If you would like to listen to thematic teachings, look on the [events page](../indexes/EventsBySeries.html).
 Here are some events I recommend: